-As discussed in Note 1, the financial statements present only the financial position of the Firemen's Relief and Retirement Fund, a fiduciary fund of the City of McAllen, Texas, and do not purport to, and do not, present the financial position of the City of McAllen, Texas, as of September 30, 2016, and the changes in financial position for the year then ended.
+As discussed in Note 1, the financial statements present only the Plan, a fiduciary fund of the City of McAllen, Texas (the City) and do not purport to, and do not, present fairly the financial position of the City as of September 30, 2018, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the Unit ed States of Am erica.
+Our opinion is not modified with respect to this matter.